 THE METRIC SYSTEM OF MEASUREMENT:

 Click here: History of the Metric System

-The United States uses the English System of measurement.
+The United States uses Customary Units from the Imperial (English) System of measurement.

 "Magnum est ut inter sese colloqui possint periti in scientiae rebus."